connet-dev/connet/README.md

 store-dir = "path/to/server-store" # where does this server persist runtime information, defaults to a /tmp subdirectory

-[server.ip-restriction] # defines restriction applicable for all client tokens, checked before checking the token allow-cidr = [] # set of networks in CIDR format, to allow client connetctions from deny-cidr = [] # set of networks in CIDR format, to deny client connetctions from
+[server.ip-restriction] # defines restriction applicable for all client tokens, checked before checking the token allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from

-[[server.token-ip-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidr = [] # set of networks in CIDR format, to allow token client connetctions from deny-cidr = [] # set of networks in CIDR format, to deny token client connetctions from
+[[server.token-ip-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow token client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny token client connetctions from
 ```

 #### Control server